 - Military Community and Family Policy offers advice and information for the military community.

-- Military Health System offers health advice, and updates on travel restrictions for members of the military.
+- Military Health System health advice and travel restrictions for members of the military.

 - National Institute of Environmental Health Sciences has virtual safety training for frontline responders.

-- National Institute on Drug Abuse advice for people with substance use disorders.
+- National Institute on Drug Abuse has advice for people with substance use disorders.

-- Navy and Marine Corps Public Health Center published guidance for healthcare providers.
+- Navy and Marine Corps Public Health Center gives guidance for healthcare providers.

 - U.S. Department of Agriculture has information about the SNAP program and answers questions about food safety and pet safety.

-- U.S. Fire Administration published infection control guidance for first responders.
+- U.S. Fire Administration offers infection control guidance for first responders.

 Travel, Immigration, and Transportation

-- Department of Homeland Security has information on arrival restrictions for certain foreign nationals, restrictions for Canada and Mexico border crossing, and news and updates.
+- Department of Homeland Security (DHS) has information on arrival restrictions for certain foreign nationals, restrictions for Canada and Mexico border crossing, and DHS news and updates.

 - Department of State has advisories for international travelers.

 - Federal Aviation Administration (FAA) offers guidance for air travelers.

-- Federal Transit Administration (FTA) offers guidance to transit agencies.
+- Federal Transit Administration (FTA) gives guidance to transit agencies.